geosiris-technologies/etpproto-java/README.md

 ## Features

-An client to communicate with ETP standard (v2)
+A simple client to communicate with ETP standard (v2)

 ## Requirements